 The prices on the kids' clothing can be a little steep, but is typically far less than the adult clothing.
 This is a plus, considering that kids can outgrow clothes quickly.
 The widest color palette available is for the classic adult down sweaters.
 However, there are six options for color, even with the Infant Hi-Loft Down Sweater Bunting.
 This suit in particular can be great for activities in the snow with an infant because it provides a full suit, not just a jacket.

 Unfortunately, if you're looking for a jacket with a hood to keep you warm or protect you from the rain, it's going to cost you.
-Consistently, jackets with hoodies are going to cost at least $50 more than jackets without them, so it's worth thinking about whether the extra comfort/protection is worth it for what you'll be doing with it.

 This is the part where we break down the pros and cons of the products.
 It's impossible to tell what you're buying without giving a little listen to actual customers.
 This will help you make a better, more informed decision.

 The reports about the down shirt are mostly good.
 It's light and warm.
 While it may not be your go-to for more extreme weather, it's perfect for a cool summer night or a fall trip to Pennsylvania Grand Canyon.
 A light-weight garment, it's not going to slow you down if you're going for a hike.
 As long as you wear a good warm sweater underneath, it will be more than what you need to stay stylish and functional simultaneously.

 One common thread among reviewers on this one is that the size might not be quite what you expect.
 If you size down (that is, just buy a jacket that's one size smaller than you'd usually get) you'll probably get a good fit.
 And of course, if you prefer to do it in person, you'll be able to find Patagonia products at Bass Pro Shops, Dick's, Field and Stream, or any other sporting goods outlet near you.